I’ve been running a publishing company for about 12 years now, and it’s taught me a thing or two about not scaling a business.

 Is this not a product that people want?
 It’s a meta joke about the inaccessability of our own money in a civilization in the stranglehold of corporate technology.
 Of course it’s a good product.
 Don’t tell me that I don’t understand capitalism.

-Now that the marketing cyclone is churning with content, we're almost ready to wreak revenue chaos on the first cohort of pre-customers.
-However, if we want to quickly monetize whichever piece of comedy debris proves most devastating, we have to expand our aging webstore.
-NEXT →
+Now that the marketing cyclone is churning with content, we’re almost ready to wreak revenue chaos on the first cohort of pre-customers.
+However, if we want to optimize our cyclone for maximum devastation, we have to make the debris much heavier.

 Let’s start with The Calico Brief above.
 It’s already a hefty offering, but a completionist may be curious about paths they missed, and a hacker-fan may want to remix it for their own amusement.
 To satisfy these demands, I’ll release its full story code, 35,000 words of cat workplace adventure.
 Now that’s content marketing!